 &lt;sup>5 The thresholds at which variations are considered 'significant' and must be approved by the Mayor are based on a percentage of the overall contract value and defined at the end of this chapter.
 'Non-significant' variations may be made by officers and agreed via the Skills for Londoners Programmes Board.

-Minor changes to GLA Funding Rules as defined by the 'Schedule of Officer Responsibilities' would continue to be made by officers.
+&lt;sup>6 Minor changes to GLA Funding Rules as defined by the 'Schedule of Officer Responsibilities' would continue to be made by officers.

-Other Any novel, contentious or repercussive decisions, and any decisions referred to MD by the AEB Mayoral Board. • The AEB Mayoral Board reserve the right to refer any decisions outlined above to the formal MD process.
-Any proposals that require amendments following consideration at an AEB Mayoral Board meeting.
-Any matters not covered in this table and not agreed as 'operational' as set out in the 'Schedule of Officer Responsibilities' in the AEB Assurance Framework are to be decided by MD.
+- Any proposals that require amendments following consideration at an AEB Mayoral Board meeting. - Any matters not covered in this table and not agreed as 'operational' as set out in the 'Schedule of Officer Responsibilities' in the AEB Assurance Framework are to be decided by MD.